iluwatar/java-design-patterns/callback/README.md

 * GUI frameworks often use callbacks for event handling, such as user interactions (clicks, key presses)
 * Node.js heavily relies on callbacks for non-blocking I/O operations
 * Frameworks that deal with asynchronous operations, like Promises in JavaScript, use callbacks to handle the resolution or rejection of asynchronous tasks
+* [CyclicBarrier](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CyclicBarrier.html#CyclicBarrier%28int,%20java.lang.Runnable%29) constructor can accept a callback that will be triggered every time a barrier is tripped.

 ## Consequences